bhklab/bhklab-project-template/README.md

 Copier facilitates the management of project templates by using [jinja2](https://jinja.palletsprojects.com/) templating for file/directory names and content in the template.

+## Template Testing

+This template includes GitHub Actions that automatically test and validate the template:

+### Test Copier Template Workflow
+This action tests the template on multiple operating systems (Ubuntu, macOS, and Windows) to ensure it can be built with copier.
+The action performs the following steps:

+1. Checks out the template repository
+2. Sets up pixi
+3. Installs dependencies
+4. Creates a test project using copier (non-interactive mode)
+5. Validates the generated project structure and files
+6. Tests the pixi environment in the generated project

+### Validate Copier Template Workflow
+This action validates the template structure and syntax:

+1. Checks for required files and directories
+2. Validates YAML syntax in configuration files
+3. Checks Jinja template syntax for errors

+You can view the status of these tests in the GitHub Actions tab or run them manually using the workflow_dispatch event.

 ## Project Status and Roadmap